 Awakening gives a small percentage boost every +1 awakening level, and either +1 Move or Range every +2 Awakening Levels.

 Various characters can inflict status effects with passive (usually counters) or active skills.
 When used right many status effects can be devastating and deny their targets entire turns worth of action.

 Sleep: Unable to act for duration of effect.
 Attacking a sleeping character will wake them up.
 Amusingly, sleeping characters will join Team Attacks.

 Stun: Unable to act duration of effect.
 Attacking a stunned character will not bring them out of it.

 Confuse: Will attack a random target with regular attacks only for duration of effect.
 They can target allies, but may will still target the enemy team if they’re in range.
 Attacking a confused character will bring them out of it.
 Confusion is best used when an enemy is in their attack range but not an ally; if only one target (or only enemies) are in their range, they’ll attack what’s in range rather than moving toward your characters.
 Confused targets may also simply not act if nothing is in their immediate range.

 Blind: Adds a 50%(?) miss chance on all attacks for duration of effect.
 Two or more stacks of blind on the same target will completely prevent damage from attacks (certain other effects from skills may still occur).

 Bind: Able to attack but not move.
 Most effective on short-range characters as it can make them completely waste turns if they cannot hit anything.

-Burn: Character takes small damage over time relative to their total HP each turn while under the effect.
+Burn: Character takes damage worth 5% of their total HP each turn while under the effect.
+Stacks with Burn/Poison, and if multiple stacks are present damage will be dealt multiple times per turn.
 Fire element characters can still be burned.